 Your home liability is defined as any harm you could do to another person, or any damage you could do to somebody else’s property both and off premise of the home.
 This is really the only insurance you can get for you and your family to protect your assets from things that could happen out in the world.
 We always recommend you carry the max liability limit that you can get, which most of the time is $500,000.
 Then of course we always recommend that you supplement that with an umbrella policy for extra added liability and protection.

 Scheduled property is going to be any personal property of significant value that you own.
-This would include any jewelry, furs, collectables, artwork, firearms etc..
-There are 2 reasons why you would schedule these items.
+This would include any jewelry, furs, collectables, artwork, firearms etc. There are 2 reasons why you would schedule these items.
 The first reason is when you are scheduling them, you are insuring them at a stated amount that both you and insurance company agree upon and this is not subject to a deductible if there were to be a claim.
-The second reason is it will cover your items for loss or mysterious disappearance both on and off premise of the home, again not subject to a deductible.
+The second reason is schedSchled coverage will reimburse you completely for items lost or mysteriously disappeared both on and off the premises of a home and are not subject to a deductible.

 Why is renter’s insurance important?

 Of course renters insurance is important to cover your personal property.
 The other main reason why renter’s insurance is imperative to have if you do not own a home is for the liability portion.
-Again, skipping back to the liability section, this is the only insurance you can buy for you as a person out in the world.
-For example, if you are renting an apartment and accidentally set that unit on fire which then causes 3 other units around you to burn, who is going to pay for this catastrophic event?
+Again, skipping back to the liability section, this is the only personal insurance you can buy.
+For example, if you are renting an apartment and accidentally set that unit on fire, which then causes 3 other units around you to burn, who is going to pay for this catastrophic event?
 Your liability insurance is designed to kick in and pay for this.